jamesdoh0109/frontend-challenge-f24/README.md

 ```
 The  `useEffect` hook will run after the initial rendering of the page, and if a student doesn't have anything in the cart, then it redirects back to the /courses page.
 On the other hand, if a student has at least one course in the cart, it will first clear the cart (indeed, a cart should become empty after a successful checkout), and then set `cartCleared` state to true.

+### Sending an email receipt
+Once a student checks out, they have the option to send the receipt to their email address.
+For this, I am using [Resend](https://resend.com/emails), which is an email API that allows developers to send emails.
+Here's how the process works under the hood from the time student checks out:

+1. When the student checks out, the cart information is saved locally through the `localStorage` API.
+Since the cart gets cleared after checking out, we need some way to keep track of the courses they had in their cart.
+Normally, this information would be stored server-side in this situation, but for this simple frontend project, I have decided to leverage `localStorage`.
+2. If the student enters their email address, the application sends a POST request to `/api/send`.
+This is another cool feature of Next.js—it is considered a full-stack application, so we can define our API routes without the need to separate server code in Node.js, Flask, etc. etc. The request will be made with the email and the receipt from `localStorage` in the request body.
+3. The POST route handler function in `/api/send.route.ts` will parse the request, get the email and receipt data, and finally send out the email!

 ### Mobile-Friendly